Rh4ndon/Map-Web-Project/README.md

-Map the data of animals in a town
+Map data of animals in a town
 HTML, CSS Front end
 PHP MySql Back end